-To sump up, PayPal is the leading online payments gateway, but Square and Stripe are also worth considering.
-PayPal and Square have tools to help your business, including invoicing, inventory, and payroll, among others.
+PayPal benefits and Square have tools to help your business, including invoicing, inventory, and payroll, among others.
 Stripe does not.
 Also, Stripe does not accept PayPal payments, so if a lot of your customers pay with PayPal, Stripe might not be the best choice for your business.
 All in all, PayPal, Square, and Stripe are three great solutions, but which one is best for you depends on the individual needs of your business.

 Make a decision and start selling now

 Whatever platform you decide to use, you better start now.
 People won’t forgive a bad online shopping experience.